MuhdAfif98/cafe-royalty-system/README.md

 php artisan queue:retry all
 ```

-## Contributing
+## 🤝 Contributing (Join the Coffee Revolution!)

-1. Fork the repository
+1. Fork the repository (get your own copy!)
-2. Create a feature branch
+2. Create a feature branch (branch out!)
-3. Make your changes
+3. Make your changes (work your magic!)
-4. Add tests
+4. Add tests (because we love quality!)
-5. Submit a pull request
+5. Submit a pull request (share the love!)

-## License
+## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - because sharing is caring! ❤️

-## Support
+## 🆘 Support (We've Got Your Back!)

 For support, please open an issue on GitHub or contact the development team.
+We're here to help you brew the perfect coffee experience! ☕

+---

+**Made with ☕ and ❤️ by coffee lovers, for coffee lovers!**

+*"Life is short, drink good coffee!"* 🎉